PayThePizzo/Data-Structures-and-Algorithms/Theory/9 - Greedy Algorithms/0 - GREEDY.md

 ```
 **Final Time Complexity**: $T(n) = \mathcal{O}(nlog(n))$

-This algorithm is very similar to Kruskal, that is because they
-share a common structure.
+This algorithm is very similar to Kruskal, that is because they share a common structure.

-### Kruskal

-### Prim-Dijkstra

 ---